 NHS Partakes in its 5th Annual Santa Cops Program

-In 2013, KATY ISD enrolled in a program called Santa Cops – a program that provides gifts and clothing to children whose families may be experiencing a hardship.
+In 2013, Katy ISD enrolled in Santa Cops – a program that provides gifts and clothing to children whose families are experiencing a time of financial hardship.

-Every year NHS (National Honor Society) participates in this program in hopes of creating a magical Christmas for the children.
+Every year, National Honor Society (NHS) participates in this program in hopes of creating a magical holiday season for the children.

-Members who want to participate in this program are encouraged to donate money.
+Members who want to participate in this program are encouraged to donate money and then shop for gifts and wrap them.
 The more money donated results in purchasing more gifts for each child.

-Each NHS officer was given $257 to buy presents for their kid.
+Each NHS officer was given $257 to buy presents for their designated child.
 This program not only helps kids have a magical Christmas, but it helps the students give back to the community.

 “We hope that through this program the NHS members connect better to their community and they learn to have empathy for those who are less fortunate than them,” Zapalac said.
 “For the kids we have selected, our goal is to provide them a Merry Christmas and give them the gifts they wouldn’t get otherwise.”